automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Pararhabdodon.md

 # Pararhabdodon
-## Description: The western European equivalent of Tsintaosaurus.
+## The western European equivalent of Tsintaosaurus.